kylrth/kylrth.github.io/content/post/matrix-registration/index.md

 Once you've successfully registered, sign in from the Element app on your phone or computer.
 (If you're going to log in on the computer, it'll be better to download the [desktop version](https://element.io/get-started), so that in the future you don't lose your session when you clear cookies in your browser.)

-To sign in, you'll need to change the homeserver URL from matrix.org to **matrix.kylrth.com**.
+To sign in, you'll need to change the homeserver URL from matrix.org to **<https://matrix.kylrth.com>**.
 (Otherwise, it won't know who you are because you don't have an account on matrix.org.)
-On mobile this is found under "advanced server options".
-Once you've signed in, the first thing it'll do is ask you to set up a recovery passphrase.
+On mobile this is found under "advanced server options". **Be sure to include the https://.** Once you've signed in, the first thing it'll do is ask you to set up a recovery passphrase.
 There is an option to skip this step, but we want you to use cross-signing, so please do set it up.
 (This will make sense when you read the section on cross-signing.)

 **If you don't see a prompt to set up cross-signing**, don't worry.
 You can set it up from the settings page.
 Once you've set up cross-signing, send me a message `@kyle:kylrth.com`.
 Please keep reading to understand how you will sign in to multiple devices.